 Therapy services are direct services provided to assist participants in the acquisition, retention, or improvement of skills necessary for the participant to live and work in the community, and must be attached to a participant's outcome as documented in his or her service plan.
 Training caretakers and development and monitoring of a home program for caretakers to implement the recommendations of the therapist are included in the provision of Therapy services.
+Direct Therapy services may be provided using remote technology in accordance with ODP policy.
 The need for the service must be documented by a professional as noted above for each service and must be evaluated at least annually, or more frequently if needed, as part of the service plan process.
 This evaluation must review whether the participant continues to require the current level of authorized services and that the service continues to result in positive outcomes for the participant.
 It is recognized, however, that long-term Therapy services may be necessary due to a participant's extraordinary medical or behavioral conditions.
 The need for long-term Therapy services must be documented in the participant's service plan.